expo/expo/docs/pages/guides/authentication.md

   - iOS: `eas build` or `expo build:ios`.
   - Android: `eas build` or `expo build:android`.
 - **Bare:**
-  - Regenerate your native projects with `expo prebuild`, or add the redirects manually with `npx uri-scheme add fb<YOUR FBID>`
+  - Regenerate your native projects with `npx expo prebuild`, or add the redirects manually with `npx uri-scheme add fb<YOUR FBID>`
   - Rebuild the projects with `yarn ios` & `yarn android`

 #### Native iOS